 More on Congress

-Congressman Dwight Evans (PA-03) has been named to the powerful House Ways and Means Committee, which oversees major issues including taxes, trade, Social Security and Medicare.
-The recommendation was made by the House Democratic Steering Committee.
+Evans serves on the House Ways and Means Committee, which oversees taxes, trade, Social Security and Medicare.
+The committee voted out both bills today.